Business Formation: 9 Things to Know Before Choosing an Online Incorporation Service

 2. Entity Type

 Before you get the written agreement you’ll need to choose the type of entity you will be starting.
 You can easily find an LLC, S-Corp, INC, DBA, Non-Profit, using a Business Entity Search.
+Although many of these business structures are very similar, there are many differences between them, especially if you decide to go with LLC or S-Corp.

 3. Splitting Equity